Skip to content

 What the result means

 Annual savings from switching.
 Some categories resist switching (coffee, chocolate, sauces) where branded quality genuinely differs.
-Others (pasta, rice, cereals, cleaning products) switch seamlessly.
+Others (pasta, rice, cereals, cleaning products) switch without trade-off.
 Calculator assumes realistic switch ratio.

 Run it with sensible defaults

 Using weekly premium brand spend of 50, switchable of 70%, own-brand discount of 35%, the calculation works out to 637.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Weekly Premium Brand Spend, Switchable %, and Own-Brand Discount % — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works